Housing

 If You Get SSI

-If you get Housing Support, get SSI benefits, and live in Supportive Housing, it doesn't matter how much you get in SSI or how much you earn: your countable income for Housing Support is 30% of SSI's maximum benefit, which is $298.20 in 2026.
+If you get HSP, get SSI, and live in Supportive Housing, it doesn't matter how much you get in SSI or how much you earn: your countable income for HSP is 30% of SSI's maximum benefit, which is $298.20 in 2026.

-You have to pay the $298.20 for room and board (and services, if Housing Support helps pay for your services).
+You have to pay $298.20 for room and board.
 You get to keep any other income you have!

-Important: If your income goes up enough that you stop getting any SSI, your income will be counted differently and you will have to pay a lot more for room and board.
+Important: If your income goes up enough that you stop getting any SSI, your income will be counted differently and you will have to pay more for room and board.
+If you will stop getting SSI, look at the other sections on this page to find your situation and see what you would have to pay.
+For help understanding this situation, Chat with a Hub expert.

-Example: Housing Support with an SSI benefit (in Supportive Housing)
+Example: HSP with an SSI benefit (in Supportive Housing)

 Betty makes $1,400 per month at a job and gets $336.50 in SSI benefits, for a total gross income of $1,736.50.
 Her countable income is $298.20.

-She will have to pay the $298.20 each month to her housing provider.
+She will have to pay $298.20 each month to her housing provider or property manager.
 She keeps the rest of her income ($1,438.30) for her personal expenses.

 Housing Support with SSI (Supportive Housing)